amirhs712/nope/README.md

 ## Usage

-I recommend using `nope()` global helper for warning free and complete ide-inspection.
+I recommend using `nope()` global helper for warning-free and complete ide-inspection.
 Also you can use `Amirhs712\RuleBuilder\Nope` class instead.

 ```php